- Georgetown University Law Center, LL.M., 1997

 - U.S. Virgin Islands

-Robert Nichols is a partner in the firm's Washington, DC office and co-chair of the firm's Government Contracts practice group.
+Robert Nichols is a senior partner in the firm's Washington, DC office and a member of the Government Contracts practice group.

 Mr. Nichols has nearly two decades of experience representing contractors in the defense and aerospace, information technology, large-scale construction, and international development sectors.
 His expertise and practice includes both litigation and advisory work in the areas of:

 - Audits and Investigations